nf-core/website/sites/docs/src/content/docs/usage/configuration/introduction.md

 While some of these files are already included in the nf-core pipeline repository (e.g., the `nextflow.config` file in the nf-core pipeline repository), some are automatically identified on your local system (e.g., the `nextflow.config` in the launch directory), and others are only included if they are specified using run options (e.g., `-params-file`, and `-c`).

-If you clone and manually edit an nf-core pipeline then you cannot update to more recent versions of the pipeline without overwriting your changes.
+You should not clone and manually edit an nf-core pipeline.
+Manually edited nf-core pipelines cannot be updated to more recent versions of the pipeline without overwriting your changes.
 You also risk moving away from the canonical pipeline and losing reproducibility.

 :::tip
 Configuration locations can be used to your benefit.
-For example, use `-profile` for your cluster configuration, `~/.nextflow/config` for your personal configuration, and `nextflow.config` in your working directory for run-specific configuration.
+For example, use `-profile` for your cluster configuration, `~/.nextflow/config` for your personal configuration, and `-c specific_run.config` for run-specific configuration.
 :::

 ### Parameters